Ready to take a short family connectedness quiz?

 - Family meals give children a sense of security.

 Connections count every day of the year.
 If you didn’t do so well with the quiz above, this could be a great opportunity for you to re-evaluate how you connect in your home.

-Click here to read the entire article, which was originally published in the Chattanooga Times Free Press on November 18, 2018.
+This article originally published in the Chattanooga Times Free Press on November 18, 2018.
+Click here to read the entire article.